BijoSebastian/UR5/README.md

     - If you have setup the e-Series simulator follow instructions [here](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/blob/master/README.md#setting-up-a-ur-robot-for-ur_robot_driver)

     - Note that the setup will by default have the remote host IP set to 192.168.56.1 and the port set to 50002.
-Keep these unchanged we will see where these adresses come from in the next step.
+Keep these unchanged we will see where these addresses come from in the next step.

 - Save the new external control program for ease of use later

 ### Setup communication between the host PC and the virtual machine for sending commands to the simulator

-- Shutdown the virtul machine
+- Shutdown the virtual machine

 - Within VirtualBox main window, click File > Host Network Manager.
 A dialog will open in which you can click the create button which will add an entry to the list (vboxnet0).
 It should automatically get the static IP address 192.168.56.1.
 If not, set it up manually in the dialog.
 Once done, you can close the dialog again to go back to your VirtualBox main window.